Diane Noomin: Personal life and death

-Noomin's first, short-lived marriage, was to photographer Alan Newman; her pen name, "Noomin", was derived from her original married name.
+Noomin's first marriage was to photographer Alan Newman; it lasted four years.
+Her pen name, "Noomin", was derived from her original married name.

 Noomin was long involved with cartoonist Bill Griffith, whom she first met at a New Year's Eve party in San Francisco in 1972.
-She and Griffith lived together in Connecticut, where they moved in 1998 after many years in San Francisco.
+She and Griffith lived together in San Francisco from 1972 to 1998, first in an apartment on Fair Oaks Street, and then their own house on 25th Street in Diamond Heights.
+They were married in Las Vegas in 1980.
+They lived together in Hadlyme, Connecticut, where they moved in 1998 after many years in San Francisco.

-She died from uterine cancer on September 1, 2022.
-A memorial service, hosted by the School of Visual Arts, was held for Noomin on November 10; speakers included Bill Griffith, Art Spiegelman, Phoebe Gloeckner, Hillary Chute, Jennifer Camper, and others.
+She died from uterine cancer on September 1, 2022 at the age of 75.
+A memorial service, hosted by the School of Visual Arts, was held for Noomin on November 10; speakers included Griffith, Art Spiegelman, Phoebe Gloeckner, Hillary Chute, Jennifer Camper, and others.

+In July 2023, she was posthumously inducted into the Will Eisner Hall of Fame for her body of work.

 Awards

 Noomin was presented with an Inkpot Award in 1992.

 The Twisted Sisters anthologies were nominated for Eisner Awards for Best Anthology in 1992 and 1995.